lhubenov/Web-Design-basics-exercises/README.md

-# Demo
+# Web design basics

-This is a test priject No1
+## 04.2023

+This are exercises from course